 4. Wear safety goggles

-Hopefully you aren’t in a situation where you have to worry about resin splashing into your eyes, but to be completely safe, safety glasses are in inexpensive way to keep your eyes protected.
+Hopefully, you aren’t in a situation where you have to worry about resin splashing into your eyes, but to be completely safe, safety glasses are an inexpensive way to keep your eyes protected.

 5. Use a respirator

 Okay, don’t freak out here.
 First, many resins do not require a respirator when using.
 How do you know?
 That information can be found on a resin’s safety data sheet in the personal protection section.
 However, once again, we are talking chemicals.
 You cannot be too safe!
 This is the respirator I use when I’m resin painting and using large volumes of resin.
 I want to keep myself safe from fumes, even ones I may not be able to smell.

 If you want to use a respirator, make sure it is a NIOSH approved respirator for fumes.
 If you don’t have one yet, but want to get one, I get my respirator and cartridges from PK Safety.
 There are a bunch there to choose from, and their customer service is great with helping you get the one you need based upon how you are going to use it.
 Ladies, you will do fine with a small respirator mask.
 They will tell you the majority of their clients need a medium, but they must be working with a lot of big guys.
 Mine is small and fits perfectly.

 6. Use a resin that is approved for arts and crafts purposes